igaray/name_pryer/README.md

 * Add some examples in motion.

 <!--
+TODO:
 - replace global variables by a configuration object that is passed around

+IDEAS:
 - make tokenizer mode be able to specify the token separator
-- make tokenizer mode recognize camelCase
-- make -c tc not uppercase words like 'of', 'and', 'the' except at the beginning

-IDEAS:
-- add flag to remove one or all matches of a string
-- add flag to cleanup whitespace (remove duplicates and trim)
-- add flag to specify creation of an undo script, which when run will undo changes.
-- add flag to specify operation only on files (default), only on dirs, or both.  -m [f | d | b]
 - add flag to specify working directory, default is current working directory.
 - add flag to specify recursive operation.
 - add flag to specify a filter by glob pattern , e.g. ``-g "*.mp3"``
-- add a vim-like macro recording and playback system.
+- modify camelcase flag to allow converting to/from camelcase
+- add flag to remove one or all matches of a string
 - find a way to express matches such as "two fields of alfanumeric characters"
 - add name and word dictinaries to know what is a name, what is a preposition, noun, etc
+- make -c tc not uppercase words like 'of', 'and', 'the' except at the beginning
 - add a small expert system which knows how I like my files named and does that automatically -->